klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 ### 3. Initialize project <a id="3.-initialize-project"></a>

-After your are done, let's initialize our project:
+Now let's initialize our project:

 ```
 npm init